RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/AlignPoseToSequences.md

 [[include:mover_AlignPoseToSequences_type]]

 Purpose:
-The goal of this application is to provide the ability to align the pose's sequence to a reference sequence.
+The goal of this application is to provide the ability to align the pose's sequence (PDBInfo) to a reference sequence.
 This is particularly useful when performing structure prediction, ie:
 If you are predicting the structure of residues 341-400 with Rosetta the output pdb will often start with residue 1 and end at residue 60.
 Adding this mover will make sure that the pdb's numbering will be correct (ie numbered as residue 341->400) at the end.